jdunkerley/jdunkerley/advent-of-code-2020-week-1.md

 ![Toboggan Trees](assets/advent-2020-1/day3.trees.jpg)

 Having got this list of trees, you can then filter it to cases where the column is equal to the `MOD((Row - 1) * Step + 1,Len)`, where `Len` is the length of the input string.
 For case 1, the step is 2.
 This works well for all but one of the case 2 scenarios too.
 In the case of 2 rows for 1 column, you need to amend the expression a little more.
-I chose to use to make the Position a double and reproduce the `MOD` function but the following 3 steps:
+I chose to use to make the `Pos` a double and reproduce the `MOD` function but the following 3 steps:

 ```
 Pos=([Row]-1)*[Step] + 1